 Click on any red text to read our full retrospectives/reviews for that episode.
 All dates and viewing figures are for UK premier broadcasts unless otherwise stated.

-And we nearly have a Dalek clean sweep - still two out of three ain't bad!
-Episode 10 (one of only three surviving episodes of this story) of the epic First Doctor adventure The Daleks' Master Plan (entitled Escape Switch) aired in 1966 and was watched by 9.5 million viewers.
+For our first day in Doctor Who history this week we nearly have a Dalek clean sweep - still two out of three ain't bad!
+Episode 10 (one of only three surviving from this story) of the epic First Doctor adventure The Daleks' Master Plan (entitled Escape Switch) aired in 1966 and was watched by 9.5 million viewers.
 Moving on to 1972 we have episode three of Day of the Daleks, which drew an audience of 9.1 million.
 Finally, on this day in 1977 11.3 million people tuned in to watch part three of the Fourth Doctor adventure The Face of Evil.

 The pure historical adventure The Romans began on this day in 1965.
 Episode 1 was entitled The Slave Traders and was watched by 13 million viewers.
 Two regenerations and 6 years later, Terror Of The Autons episode three drew an audience of 8.1 million.

-And finally for this week, series two of Torchwood got underway on this day in 2008 with Kiss Kiss, Bang Bang.
+Also on this day, series two of Torchwood got underway on this day in 2008 with Kiss Kiss, Bang Bang.
 The battle of the cheekbones was watched by 4.22 million viewers.

 Until next Sunday...